Things to do in Krakow

 Kazimierz District and the Old Synagogue

-The Kazimierz quarter was the centre of Jewish religion, culture, and learning before the Second World War.
-Badly damaged during the Nazi occupation, it has been rebuilt so visitor…
+The Kazimierz quarter was the centre of Jewish religion, culture and learning before the Second World War.
+Badly damaged during the Nazi occupation, it has been rebuilt so visitors…

 Wieliczka Salt Mine photo